Georgia Asperger's Organization

 Start here

 10) Get the whole family involved.
-You cannot do it all alone.
+You cannot do it

 Counter